Parikshit87/default_documentation/README.md

 #List of Changes
 1. Initial learning of GitHub are captured here.
 2. Further technical documentation related discussions, blogs and other useful info will be shared gradually.
+3. Checks made on how to use GitHub for documentation.